lostphilosopher/erberts-and-gerberts-cli/README.md

     "extras" : ["chips"]
 }
 ```
-Step 3. `ruby ryatt.rb` (make sure you have ruby and watir-webdriver installed)
+**Step 3.** `ruby ryatt.rb` (make sure you have ruby and watir-webdriver installed)

-Step 4.
-Hit continue
+**Step 4.** Hit continue

-Step 5: Enter your payment info
+**Step 5:** Enter your payment info

-Step 6: Enjoy your sandwhich, AND your time savings!
+**Step 6:** Enjoy your sandwich, AND your time savings!

+Full disclosure: I don't work for Erberts and Gerberts.
+I am in no way affiliated with Erberts and Gerberts.
+I just like their sandwiches.